HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 This will open a new browser tab with the scene.

-**Test**: Walk around and take a look, nice right?
+**Test**: Walk around and take a look.
+Nice, right?
 Thanks James (the artist).

 ## Adding a Grid

-For path finding and collision handling we will be logically positioning objects into a grid, where each cell is 1m x 1m.
+For path finding and collision handling, we will be logically positioning objects into a grid in which each cell is 1m x 1m.

 ### Create a Grid